Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Cocompact actions and the Hilbert-Weyl theorem

-\begin{remark} This theorem reveals a clear dichotomy: while the algebraic invariant theory collapses for cocompact actions (Theorem B), the smooth invariant theory persists and admits a complete geometric characterization via the quotient manifold. \end{remark}
+\begin{remark} Theorem~C identifies a distinction between the algebraic and smooth regimes: while polynomial invariant theory reduces to constants for cocompact actions (Theorem~B), the smooth invariant theory is preserved and admits a characterization via the geometry of the quotient manifold. \end{remark}

-To illustrate the content of Theorem~C, let us examine the classical case of the $n$-torus, where the cocompact action is given by integer translations on $\mathbb{R}^n$.
+To illustrate the implications of Theorem~C, we examine the case of the $n$-torus, where the action is given by integer translations on $\mathbb{R}^n$.